 - If you arrive outside of the house caretaker's opening hours for the key handover, you could ask a friend or a faculty buddy to collect the keys for you.
 In this case, you need to fill in the template below and hand it to this person.
 This person has to bring his or her passport (ID card) as well.

 The TUM Global & Alumni Office does not guarantee the provision of accommodation for exchange students from mobility programs such as Erasmus+, departmental partnerships and other programs.
 However, when applying for your stay, you also have the option of expressing your interest in a place in a hall of residence via the Service Package of the Munich Student Union.
-If there are any dormitory places left in this service package, they can also be offered to participants of other exchange programs such as Erasmus+.
+In the application form for your exchange in Munich called Application for incoming students there is a section Further information, in which you can express your interest.
+If there are any dormitory places (Service Packages) left, they can also be offered to participants of other exchange programs such as Erasmus+.
 These places will be allocated according to an internal procedure.

 Please understand that we cannot provide dormitory places for students coming to TUM for a research internship, but we can inform you about searching the private market.